WFP-Dubai/ETS/docs/install.rst

 Following names of package are called so in debian package system::

-  sudo apt-get install libpq-dev libaio-dev
+  sudo apt-get install libpq-dev libaio-dev redis-server

 PostgreSQL